 12. Legacy, Agency, and the Voice(s) of Teresa Teng

 Nancy Guy is a Professor of Music at the University of California, San Diego.
 Her first book, Peking Opera and Politics in Taiwan won the ASCAP Béla Bartók Award for Excellence in Ethnomusicology.
 Her second book, The Magic of Beverly Sills was named a "Highly Recommended Academic Title" by Choice.
-Guy's article, "Flowing down Taiwan's Tamsui River: Towards an Ecomusicology of the Environmental Imagination," (2009) is a foundational ecomusicology and was awarded the Rulan Chao Pian Publication Prize.
+Guy's article, "Flowing down Taiwan's Tamsui River: Towards an Ecomusicology of the Environmental Imagination," (2009) is a foundational text in ecomusicology and was awarded the Rulan Chao Pian Publication Prize.